 The body schema provides access to a very limited, proprioceptive awareness of some bodily drives, sensations, and movements as a “structural feature of the phenomenal field of consciousness, part of a framework that is likely to determine or influence all other aspects of experience” (Gallagher 2005: 2).
 Preconscious processes of the body schema can, for instance, come about by somaesthetic states of tension or relaxation, such as fear, hunger, fatigue, pleasure, satiation, or satisfaction which can severely bias perception, action, and higher-level processes of thought, without the subject noticing these influences.
-For example, a study by Danziger et al. (2011: 1; cited in Bower & Gallagher 2013: 118) shows the impact of extraneous factors on higher-level cognitive processing by a judge arriving at judicial court rulings, such as the judge being hungry or satiated.
+For example, a study by Danziger et al. (2011: 1; cited in Bower & Gallagher 2013: 118) shows the impact of extraneous factors on higher-level cognitive processing by/in the case of? a judge arriving at judicial court rulings, such as the judge being hungry or satiated.
 Although potentially life-altering judicial decisions ought to be governed purely by legal reasoning, the percentage of court rulings in favour of the accused party regularly dropped by two-thirds within each decision session (e.g., between breakfast and lunch) and increased abruptly by two-thirds after a (food) break.
-Thus, the lived body with its affective, visceral, and schematic dimensions provides a nonconscious regulatory background to conscious awareness and purposive action (Shusterman 2012: 47–67).
+Thus, the lived body with its affective, visceral, and schematic dimensions provides a non-conscious regulatory background to conscious awareness and purposive action (Shusterman 2012: 47–67).

-The unmediated resonances, affects, and processes of the lived body are not restricted to the subjective domain, but they are designed by nature and culture to allow embodied agents to connect in a dynamic manner with other bodies by non-consciously communicating and exchanging affects, movements, and moods.
-This intercorporeal dimension of lived bodies implies that the visceral drives and feelings do not emanate from within the subjective body, but they are generated by atmospheres in the environment (e.g., the feverish atmosphere that corporeally grips engaged spectators watching a live soccer match, or the joyous feeling at a wedding), or between bodies in processes of mutual incorporation.
+The unmediated resonances, affects, and processes of the lived body are not restricted to the subjective domain, rather they are designed by nature and culture to allow embodied agents to connect in a dynamic manner with other bodies by non-consciously communicating and exchanging affects, movements, and moods.
+This intercorporeal dimension of lived bodies implies that the visceral drives and feelings do not emanate from within the subjective body, rather they are generated by atmospheres in the environment (e.g., the feverish atmosphere that corporeally grips engaged spectators watching a live soccer match, or the joyous feeling at a wedding), or between bodies in processes of mutual incorporation.
 Mutual incorporation is a “pre-reflective intertwining of lived and living bodies, in which my own is affected by the other’s body as much as his by mine, leading to an embodied communication” (Fuchs 2016b: 200).
 Persons involved in processes of mutual incorporation engage in unmediated responsive corporeal interchanges and progressive assimilations of affective corporeal communication, e.g., intuitively aligning glances, gestures, smiles, mimics, postures, etc. (Brennan & Hanna 2009), thus generating corporeal feedback cycles (Krueger 2011).
 The view of mutual incorporation emphasizes pre-reflective participatory sense-making via embodied intercorporeal communication (De Jaegher & Di Paolo 2007).
 However, the individuals engaged in dialectical activities of mutual incorporation do not lose their individuality or agency in the process; rather, the individually lived bodies are actively shaping the intercorporeal experiences while at the same time being shaped by them.
 If achieved, the positive intercorproreal experience establishes a joint affective atmosphere of relaxation, trust, and collaboration which is important for the intuitive constitution of a shared pre-reflective experience of participation between interactants, e.g., in collaborative FLL processes.